HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-The median desktop page loads 21 JavaScript resources(`.js` and `.mjs` files), going up to 59 resources at the 90th percentile.
+The median desktop page loads 21 JavaScript resources (`.js` and `.mjs` requests), going up to 59 resources at the 90th percentile.

 As compared to the [last year's results](../2020/javascript#request-count), there has been a marginal increase in the number of JavaScript resources requested in 2021, with the median number of JavaScript resources loaded being 20 for desktop pages and 19 for mobile.